-I imagine that one day they might end up buried as geological relics, in the Anthropocene strata along with the concrete, glass and steel of our cities, for future archeologists to rediscover.
+Fossilization occurs naturally with limestone and minerals, yet my casts of everyday objects are of concrete, the ubiquitous material of modernity.
+I imagine that one day they might end up buried as geological relics, in the Anthropocene strata along with the metal, glass and steel of our cities, for future archeologists to rediscover.

 — Alison Jardine, 2019.